Azure/Microsoft-Defender-for-Cloud/Labs/Modules/Module-4-Regulatory-Compliance.md

 #### ⌛ Estimated time to complete this lab: 60 minutes

 ## Objectives
-This exercise guides you through the current Microsoft Defender for Cloud policies, based on Azure Policy, and shows you where to enable or disable Microsoft Defender for Cloud polices.
+This exercise guides you through the current Microsoft Defender for Cloud's Regulatory Compliance feature.
+Defender for Cloud helps customers meet such requirements by assessing their resources' posture against a particular standard through the Regulatory Compliance dashboard.
+This exercise will walk you through this feature, but for official documentation visit this [page](https://learn.microsoft.com/en-us/azure/defender-for-cloud/regulatory-compliance-dashboard).

 ### Exercise 1: Understanding Regulatory Compliance dashboard